studio-goliath/goliath-thumbnail-control-size/README.md

 ## How to add a minimum size

-Juste add the `thumbnail_size` in your post type registration arguments.
+Just add the `thumbnail_size` in your post type registration arguments.

 ### Examples :